 - Laura Trice suggests we all say thank you – this is about asking for the praise that you want to receive as well as praising others.
-As I've already mentioned this will involve breaking two things that I am really bad at, giving praise and thanks to others and asking people to praise me.
+As I’ve already mentioned this will involve breaking two things that I am not good at; giving praise and thanks to others and asking people to praise me.

-As I've mentioned this is not something that I can really do all that well, which was why I realised at Day 2 of Activity 1 that I probably should have done this activity first.
-I have received quite a few compliments in the last week and, whilst I'm getting better at acknowledging them, my usual internal response is “aarrrggghhhh!”, and these are just compliments not real praise!
+As I’ve mentioned this is not something that I can do well, which was why I realised at Day 2 of Activity 1 that I probably should have done this activity first.
+I have received quite a few compliments in the last week and, whilst I’m getting better at acknowledging them, my usual internal response is “aarrrggghhhh!” – and these are just compliments not real praise!

 What I want out of this challenge is to be one of those people who can spontaneously and comfortably thank and praise others, without feeling self-conscious.
 More importantly, without thinking about myself at all in that process, just focusing on them and having a positive impact on their day.

-This will require a great deal of mindfulness about the other people around me generally, but that will be good because over the last two weeks I have felt that I am focusing way too much on me and this gives me an external focus again.
+This will require a great deal of mindfulness about the other people around me, but that will be good because over the last two weeks I have felt that I am focusing way too much on me and this gives me an external focus again.